If you have had ongoing pain, normal scans and conflicting information, this hub brings the key ideas together in a grounded, compassionate way.

 These pages help you make sense of chronic symptoms when they are driven by a sensitive nervous system rather than ongoing damage.
 They give you language, patterns and examples that many people recognise.

-Definitions, timeframes & examples
+Definitions, timeframes and examples

-Threat, safety & the nervous system
+Threat, safety and the nervous system

 Patterns many people recognise